 - 2½-inch biscuit cutter

-- In a large bowl combine the flour, granulated sugar, baking powder, and salt and blend well.
-Add the cold butter and mix with a fork or a pastry blender just until the mixture resembles coarse bread crumbs.
-Add the half-and-half and gently stir it in (the mixture will be crumbly).
-Then use your hands to mix the dough quickly and gently in the bowl just until it comes together.
-Turn the dough out onto a lightly floured work surface.
-Lightly dust your hands with flour and gently pat out the dough to about 18 milliliters thick.
-Dip a 6-centimeters round biscuit cutter in flour and cut out rounds of dough.
-Gather scraps of dough and pat out, using a light touch so you don’t overwork the dough; make a total of eight shortcakes.
-Place the shortcakes about 5 centimeters apart on a baking sheet lined with parchment paper.
+- In a large bowl combine the flour, baking powder, baking soda, and salt.
+Cut in the shortening with your fingertips or a pastry blender until the mixture resembles coarse bread crumbs.
+Add the buttermilk and stir just until the mixture sticks together.
+Turn the dough out onto a lightly floured surface and knead lightly for 20 to 30 seconds.
+Lightly dust your hands with flour and gently pat out the dough to a thickness of about 12 millimeters.
+Dip a 6-centimeter round biscuit cutter in flour and cut out rounds of dough.
+Gather scraps of dough and pat out, using a light touch so you don’t overwork the dough; cut to make a total of 12 biscuits.
+Place the biscuits close together on a greased baking sheet.
 Brush the tops with the melted butter.
-Bake the shortcakes in the oven until golden brown, 15 to 20 minutes.
-Set aside to cool.

 Let's Gear Up